How to recognise signs of stress in chickens

-There are many environmental factors that can stress your chickens out, but knowing how to recognize the signs early will help make them happier and healthier faster.
+There are many environmental factors that can stress your chickens out, but knowing how to recognise the signs early will help make them happier and healthier faster.

 Quite a few problems with poultry can be attributable to the general term ‘stress’.
 While many people would not normally associate a chicken as being a possible victim of stress, once you describe the causes of stress in a chicken and the detrimental effects of various factors in their environment on their health, reproduction and performance, you can identify certain likely causes.
 Some factors that create a stressful condition in hens include a change of environment from that to which they are accustomed, such as: